 If you are struggling with your marriage, one option you may want to consider is a legal separation.
 A legal separation is a temporary measure that may benefit the couple involved in various ways.

 Our family lawyers in OKC can assist you with deciding whether a legal separation is the right move for you, and what legal options there are available to explore.
-At The Law Office of Rhonda Telford Naidu, we have extensive experience working with couples who are separating.
+At Naidu Law, Family law attorneys, we have extensive experience working with couples who are separating.

 Understanding Legal Separation